swagtop/bevy-flake/README.md

 # bevy-flake

-A flake for painless development and distribution of [Bevy][bevy] programs from NixOS/MacOS systems, with the following features:
+A flake for painless development and distribution of [Bevy][bevy] programs.

- 1. Develop on NixOS/MacOS without any extra configuration/libraries needed.
- 2. Cross-compile for Linux targets, with binaries that do not need to be patched to work on non-Nix systems.
- 3. Cross-compile for MacOS targets from NixOS, if you provide a MacOS SDK.
- 4. Cross-compile for Windows-MSVC targets, with the ability to pin the SDK and CRT versions.
+With bevy-flake you can easily compile and run the same project on NixOS and MacOS, while being able to cross-compile to non-Nix Linux, Windows and MacOS targets.

 [bevy]: https://github.com/bevyengine/bevy